 The enormous continent of South America is a well sought-after location for gap year travelers.
 As such, we often get asked: When the best time to join the South America Explorer program?
 However, in such a sizeable continent filled with a large variety of ecosystems and altitudes, this question can be a bit tricky to answer.
 During the first three … Read More

 Stay up-to-date with this summary of the third week in South America, courtesy of the legendary Klara in Cuenca.
 This week we spent our last couple of days in Peru in a small town called Mancora along the northern beaches, very close to the border to Ecuador.
-View this post on Instagram Trying not to turn into a 🍅 A post shared … Read More
+We arrived Monday morning after an 18 hour bus ride from Lima with bags full … Read More

 After the animal sanctuary, we spend a night in Puyo and the next afternoon we headed off back into the Amazon to stay with the Shuar tribe.
 As it turned out tribes aren’t what they used to be.

 We were actually staying with an Amazonian community.
 They still lived quite basic, but not as “tribal” as we had imagined.
 We had access to electricity; we had a kitchen of sorts which we stocked with food from a nearby town (we even had a fridge!); there was a shower, yet it was so weak we still used the river to wash in…